Skip to content ↓

 Phonics/Reading

-Langwith Bassett Junior Academy use the ACET phonics scheme to teach phonics across school.
+At Langwith Bassett Junior Academy, we use the ACET phonics scheme to teach phonics across school.
 This is a systematic approach to the teaching of synthetic phonics and is a highly successful way of developing children’s reading, spelling and language skills.

 How is Phonics taught?